 During our metabolite analysis, we detected multiple metabolites which we had no standard for, and therefore were unable to identify.
 Of these unknown metabolites, one drew our interest because of its pattern of accumulation across the tissue samples we collected (Fig. 4).
-In our HPLC chromatograms, we detected the peak corresponding to this metabolite in the aerial parts of S. baicalensis and S. barbata, which was absent in both S. racemosa, the peak wasn’t present in neither aerial parts nor roots.
+In our HPLC chromatograms, we detected the peak corresponding to this metabolite in the aerial parts of S. baicalensis and S. barbata, but not in S. racemosa.
 The peak was absent in root chromatograms collected from all seven species.
 The aerial specificity of the metabolite led us to hypothesize that it was a 4’-hydroxyflavone, but its UV absorbance spectra did not resemble that of any 4’-hydroxyflavone which we had a standard for.
 Therefore, to elucidate its structure, we fractionated the unknown metabolite from our S. barbata leaf extracts, and analyzed the fraction with tandem mass spectrometry (MS/MS).
-Interestingly, LC/MS analysis revealed that its mass and mass fragmentation pattern were same as scutellarin although they were eluted at the different retention time (Fig.5).
+Interestingly, LC/MS analysis revealed that its mass and mass fragmentation pattern were same as scutellarin although they were eluted at different retention times (Fig.5).
 We further analyzed its structure using nuclear magnetic resonance spectrometry (NMR), which confirmed it as isoscutellarein 8-glucuronide (isoscutellarin) (Fig 6).

 MS/MS results (Fig. 5)